wapiti-scanner/wapiti/doc/FAQ.md

 ### I have a warning about the ssl module not working ! ###

-The `ssl` module requires the Python libraries [SSLyze](https://github.com/nabla-c0d3/sslyze) and [humanize](https://github.com/python-humanize/humanize).
+The `ssl` module requires the [sslscan](binary) to be present in your PATH.
-The module is optional therefore you need to install those dependencies to use the `ssl` module.
+Check if the software is available with your package manager.

 ### I have some UnicodeDecodeError as soon as I launch Wapiti ! ###